JKHeadley/rest-hapi/README.md

 and for the ``group`` model:

 ```
-GET /group/{ownerId}/user               Gets all of the users for a group
+GET /group/{ownerId}/user               Get all of the users for a group
-POST /group/{ownerId}/user              Sets multiple users for a group
+POST /group/{ownerId}/user              Add multiple users for a group
 DELETE /group/{ownerId}/user            Remove multiple users from a group's list of users
 PUT /group/{ownerId}/user/{childId}     Add a single user object to a group's list of users
 DELETE /group/{ownerId}/user/{childId}  Remove a single user object from a group's list of users